AdamGuidarini/MediTrak/README.md

 In progress:

   + Refactoring and code clean-up.

-  + Notifications - Push notifications to alter user that it is time to take a medication.
+  + Bug fixes - The app sometimes crashes when editing medicaiton times.
+  + Notifications - Push notifications are partially functional, however at the moment there is no way to stop pending notifications for deleted medications.
+The way notifications are created will also need to be changed to use a single repeating alarm instead of multiple single use alarms.

 Planned:

-  + Improvements to MainActivity - Allow the user to see medications from previous weeks.
+  + Improvements to MainActivity - Allow the user to see medications from previous and future weeks.
   + Settings - Make changes to how the app us used, such as how long before the scheduled dose time a medication can be marked as taken.
   + Cancel medication - Medication will no longer be scheduled but notes an other related data will not be deleted.